MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

 - Select **ID Token Details** to see some of the ID token's decoded claims.
 - You also have the option of editing your profile.
 Select the link to edit details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
-- After signing out, select the following link to the token details page: <http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_token_details> to observe how the app displays a `401: unauthorized` error instead of the ID token claims.
+- After signing out, navigate to the following URL for the token details page: `http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_token_details`.
+Here, you can observe how the app displays a `401: unauthorized` error instead of the ID token claims.

 ## Contents